timheilman/latin/README.md

   for focus on reading comprehension rather than writing/speaking skills.
-The template is, front: [conj., prin. part, Latin verb ending without macrons], back: [ending with macrons, person, number, tense, mood, voice]
+The template is, front: [conj., prin. part, Latin verb ending without macrons], back: [ending with macrons, person, number, tense, mood, voice], including distinguishment in p/n/t/m/v depending on macron

-* All declensions (1,2,3,3istem,4,5) noun forms inverted from Wheelock presentation also for focus on reading comprehension. front: [decl., gender, Latin noun ending without macrons], back: [ending with macrons, case, number], including distinguishment depending on macron
+* All declensions (1,2,3,3istem,4,5) noun forms inverted from Wheelock presentation also for focus on reading comprehension. front: [decl., gender, Latin noun ending without macrons], back: [ending with macrons, case, number], including distinguishment in c/n depending on macron

 * Adjectives categorized (1/2, 3, 3presActPart, 3comparative) also
-  inverted.  front: [decl., Latin adj or presActPart ending] back: [gender, case, number, (degree)]
+  inverted.  front: [decl., Latin adj or presActPart ending] back:
+  [gender, case, number, (degree)], including distinguishment of g/c/n/(d) depending on macron

 * Relatives, interrogatives, pronouns, etc., all with front: as the Latin word, stem, base, or ending.